Obstructive sleep apnoea is a condition that affects the airway and how we breathe.

 Different approaches may be required for children of various age groups:

 - Infants will probably be more difficult and refuse to wear their mask or be frightened by it.
-If they are frightened when the pressure starts, you can help by letting them fall asleep with the mask on and starting the pressure when they are asleep.
+If they are frightened when the pressure starts, parents can help by letting them fall asleep with the mask on and starting the pressure when they are asleep.

 - CPAP can be explained to older children, and it is important that those around them are helpful and encouraging.

 - Teenagers may become ‘fed up’ at times with their treatment.
 They may be embarrassed at having to use their equipment when staying over with friends.
-Depending on medical advice, your child may be allowed to have an occasional night off their treatment.
+Depending on medical advice, the child may be allowed to have an occasional night off their treatment.

 Ensuring a good mask fit and preventing mouth leaks can resolve many problems.